Food Grower Academy CIC is being set up right now in 2022 to help inspire more food growers to the world and to the UK.

-The podcast, academy and later associated projects aims to give those people not only the inspiration but the knowledge and tools they need to make this a reality.
+The podcast (out now), academy, and later associated projects aim to give those people not only the inspiration but the knowledge and tools they need to make this a reality.

 Chris worked much of his career as a radio presenter, moving in to running his own businesses in podcasting and marketing.
 However he had always wanted to work outside and grow vegetables since his visits to his Great Aunts Farm at a young age.

 When he met his wife Emily who shared the same dreams they proceeded to grow veg in every house they lived in.
 In 2018 they decided to make a plan to make this dream a reality but wanted to test it was right for them first.
 They turned up their entire front and back gardens into veg patches (the landlord was not happy), got two allotments, and rented a front garden.
 Chris and Emily went to work testing the theory and practices of growing and selling their produce at local farmers markets… they fell in love with it!
 The growing, the passion for food, the community… all of it.

 In 2019 and to cut a long story short, they met the Ecological Land Cooperative and worked with them to buy a 3.7 acre offgrid farm where they began to build their home and a farm.
 In 2021 they will reach 100 households a week with their produce and run a regenerative market garden that follows permaculture principles throughout.

 Jack discovered and fell in love with growing food whilst volunteering in Australia.
 He was lucky enough to land on a permaculture farm when out there and found a whole new way of doing things.

 Following from that and after a number of courses in permaculture and no-dig growing Jack started growing great food on allotments before developing his farm on his land in Essex.

 Now Jack grows amazing veg on his farm, incredible mushrooms and microgreens from a converted shipping container and sells this produce via a veg box scheme, to awesome local chefs and at local markets.